-I had long conversations with Priya.
+When he was away at the hospital with Auntie, I had long conversations with Priya.
 She tells me the doctor is violent with her and calls her a bitch when he has sex with her.
-TKTKTKTK write about all of the above in detail – it’s a week’s worth of content.]

 But what foolishness is this?
 It is only the half-cocked romantic thought of a man who has abandoned his own culture for dreams.
 She wouldn’t enjoy it anyway.
 She would only look across the table at me with her profoundly sad eyes and sigh as she nudged at her food with her fork.
 Besides, I don’t have a dime to my name.
 I’m homeless.
 Unemployed.
 Worth less.

 October 8th, 1997, Uncle Enters Hospital

 Some numbers and number-awareness: On the way to the hospital last Wednesday night, Uncle said, “8 pints to the gallon.”
 And as I sat in the back seat of the Benz at an intersection while Auntie waited for the traffic to pass, wondering why he said it, he continued, “one pound is one pint … so they’ve taken a gallon of liquid from me.”

 It was October 8th, 1997: Emergency Nurse’s Day, “commemorating the more than 90,000 emergency nurses throughout the world who blend the art of caring with the science of nursing to countless patients everywhere,” reads the sign in the waiting room.
 Count one more patient for the four nurses who met us in the emergency room at Dover General.
 We were taking him to the ER to fight the water retention.

 They weighed him.
 I wrote down his result and then weighed myself, my scrap of paper reads: “131.2 Uncle, 187.0 me.”
 40 years and 56 pounds separated us upon his death.
 What will I wither away to?